Jay Maddock: Hawaii

 Following his post-doctoral appointment, Maddock began working in the University of Hawaiʻi at Mānoa's Department of Public Health Studies.
 In 2000, Maddock took over the Healthy Hawaii Initiative, a statewide Department of Health program to reduce chronic disease.
 One of first studies in this role involved changing the bell times of local elementary schools to place recess before lunch.
 The results of this study showed there were fewer disciplinary issues with the bell changes and, as a result, the changes were expected to be implemented in other schools.
 While retaining his role as Evaluating Director of the Healthy Hawaii Initiative, Maddock also worked as an associate professor of public health sciences and epidemiology at the University of Hawaiʻi at Mānoa.
 By 2006, he helped spearhead two new degrees at the institution; a dual MPH/MS in social and behavioral sciences and a PhD in health promotion and health education.
 He was also appointed Director of the Office of Public Health Studies at the University of Hawaiʻi at Mānoa.

-Two years later, Maddock became a principal investigator of the Get Fit Kaua'i coalition as part of the Nutrition and Physical Activity Coalition of Kauai County, Hawaii.
+Two years later, Maddock became a principal investigator of the Get Fit Kaua'i coalition as part of the Nutrition and Physical Activity Coalition of Kauaʻi County, Hawaii.
 The coalition aimed to develop policy and environmental change in the county to improve physical health.
 In 2011, Maddock was recognized as a Fellow of the American Academy of Health Behavior for his "experience in system, environmental and policy research to improve population-level risk factors for chronic disease including physical inactivity, tobacco use and poor nutrition in multiethnic, disparate communities."
 As Director of the Office of Public Health Studies, Maddock signed the office as a founding member of the newly established Association of Schools and Programs of Public Health.
 In 2014, Maddock stepped down as director and department chair of the Office of Public Health Studies.